 While your toe is healing, we recommend that you use an open toe’d sandal.

 Change the dressing for the first time between 24 and 48 hours after the nail surgery.
 Soak it for 4 minutes in a warm saltwater solution containing 2 teaspoons of table salt per litre of water.
 Use this solution to remove pus and loose scabs.
 Pat it dry with a clean paper towel.
 You should apply then savalon cream, and cover with a clean bandage (fabric strip plaster than you cut to desired length is fine).
-You should continue to do this process twice a day, for one or two weeks after surgery, until the wound looks dry.
-Thereafter cleanse the wound and change the dressing once a day until the wound has healed
+You should continue to do this process once a day, for approximately 5 days, or until we see you back for review.
+Thereafter cleanse the wound and change the dressing once a day until the wound has healed.

 Because toenails grow very slowly, the final cosmetic appearance of the corrected toenail is not achieved for about 6-12 months or so

-If you are concerned for any reason after the surgery please contact Dr. Laffan on 01-4557260.
+If you are concerned for any reason after the surgery please contact us on 01-4557260.